Method acting: Techniques

-A widespread misconception about Method acting—particularly in the popular media—equates Method actors with actors who choose to remain in character even offstage or off-camera for the duration of a project.
-In his book A Dream of Passion, Strasberg wrote that Stanislavski, early in his directing career, "require[d] his actors to live 'in character' off stage", but that "the results were never fully satisfactory".
-Stanislavski did experiment with this approach in his own acting before he became a professional actor and founded the Moscow Art Theatre, though he soon abandoned it.
-Some Method actors employ this technique, such as Daniel Day-Lewis, but Strasberg did not include it as part of his teachings and it "is not part of the Method approach".

 While Strasberg focused on the memory-recall aspect of the method, Adler's approach centered on the idea that actors should find truth in the script, inner emotions, experiences, and circumstances of the character.
 Her teachings have been carried on through Larry Moss, a successor and student of Adler.
 Moss is the author of the acting textbook The Intent to Live, in which he maintains the basic training of Adler's techniques.
 The book introduces "given circumstances", which are the facts about the character given in the script, and "interpretation", which is the truths about the character not given in the script.
 This constitutes the actor's assumptions about the character they are playing.

 According to Moss, there are three things that an actor needs to know about their character to find truth in their performance.
 These things are objectives, obstacles, and intentions.
 The "objective" is what a character needs to fulfill in a given scene.
 The "super objective" is the character's wishes or dreams throughout the entire story.
 "Obstacle" is what stands in the way of the character's objectives.
 "Intention" comprises the actions a character takes to overcome obstacles and achieve objectives.
 Moss advocates the position that if an actor understands these facts about their character, they will be able to find truth in their performance, creating a realistic presentation.
 Moss emphasizes this by claiming that the actor does not want to become the character, rather, the character lives through the actor's justification of the character's truths within themselves.